PolymerSearch/api-instructions/README.md

 You must replace `&your_api_key` with your API key.

-## Functionality 1: Creating a Polymer app from a raw dataset
+## Creating a Polymer app from a raw dataset

 The Dataset API allows creating new PolymerSearch sites from your CSV.